RafaelBroseghini/site/content/posts/pi.md

 > You can find all of the manifests for my k8s setup at my [homelab](https://github.com/rafaelbroseghini/homelab) GitHub repository.

-Over the past few weeks I have been playing around with my RaspberryPi 5 to host a Kubernetes cluster, a Certificate Authority using `step-ca`, some microservices and to learn physical computing.
+Over the past few weeks I have been playing around with my RaspberryPi 5 to host a `k3s` cluster, a Certificate Authority, some microservices and to learn physical computing.

 It's been going pretty well, but I wanted to minimize the amount of manual intervention needed from me to deploy and debug services running in my `k3s` cluster.
 Since I have had experience with ArgoCD, I knew it was a good tool for the job!